List of works by Georgette Heyer

 Heyer was noted for the thorough historical detail she invested in her works – unlike her literary predecessors, who typically lived in the eras they wrote about, Heyer had to enliven the past for her contemporary readers; she thus endeavoured to research every available aspect of her chosen plot settings.
 Despite the popularity of her romance novels, Heyer did not consider herself a romance writer and had ambivalent feelings towards the genre, once dismissing her stories as "another bleeding romance."
 Heyer published historical novels such as The Conqueror (1931), which depicted the early years of William I. The careful detail found in her 1937 historical romance, An Infamous Army, attracted critical acclaim.
 Her other novels never reached this level of positive critical opinion and have been largely overlooked by scholars.
 Heyer aspired for many years to produce "the magnum opus of my latter years," a medieval trilogy featuring the House of Lancaster.
 This project failed to come to full fruition, as she faced pressure from eager readers to continue publishing her popular romance novels; the tax liabilities she dealt with were also a factor.
 Heyer's only instalment of the Lancaster trilogy, My Lord John (1975), went unfinished and was published a year after her death.

 Early in her career, Heyer experimented with other literary genres, resulting in the release of four serious contemporary novels between 1922 and 1930, all of which enjoyed multiple reprints though were not as successful as her historical novels of the time, and were later suppressed by the author.

 With the help of her husband George Ronald Rougier, who devised the murder method in most of her detective novels, Heyer also delved into works of contemporary detective fiction such as Footsteps in the Dark (1932) and They Found Him Dead (1937).
 In total she published 12 in the genre between 1932 and 1953, when her final detective novel Detection Unlimited appeared.
-Detectives from Scotland Yard are called in in most of the books.
+In most of the books, detectives from Scotland Yard are called in.
 They are treated seriously and solve the case, sometimes with help from one of the characters.